ScaleIT-Org/ionic-app-skeleton/README.md

 The Ionic App Skeleton is a pre-configured base for ScaleIT Apps.
 It provides a ready to use production ready scaffolding for ScaleIT Ready Apps.

+Give it a try:

+    docker-compose up
+    # navigate to localhost:8100

 Skeleton Functionality:

 1) Ionic frontend with Angular